✨ Professional Resume Review | Get Yours Today | Certified Experts

 Public Defence Lawyer and Paralegal Officer are the others.

-We thought we would have a look at the Solicitor role for this category.
+We wanted to have a look at the Solicitor role for this category.

 It is one of the most common paths to a career in law.

-The duties of a Solicitor include attending a meeting with clients and drafting and negotiating legal documents.
+The duties of a Solicitor include attending meetings with clients and drafting and negotiating legal documents.

 The others are writing contracts, providing legal advice, and researching points of law.

-To become a Solicitor, one must complete a qualifying law degree regulated by the Legal Practise Course.
+To become a Solicitor, one must complete a qualifying law degree regulated by the Legal Practice Course.

 You then must complete a Common Professional Examination (CPE).